Eugène Manet

 Manet was the middle of the three sons of Auguste Manet, an official at the French Ministry of Justice.
 He was born in Paris, 22 months after his older brother Édouard in January 1832, and 16 months before his younger brother Gustave in March 1835.
 He was named after his mother Eugénie-Désirée (née Fournier).
-The brothers Édouard and Eugène took piano lessons from Suzanne Leenhoff from 1849; she eventually married Édouard in 1863.
+The brothers Édouard and Eugène took piano lessons from Suzanne Leenhoff from 1849; she married Édouard in 1863.

 Eugéne served in the French Army, and then studied law, but did not follow his father into a legal career.
 He travelled to Italy with Édouard in 1853 to study Old Master paintings in Florence, Venice, and Rome.